 This propane fire pit will probably appeal to those who like natural designs and elements.
 In fact, we also highly appreciate that this fire pit looks the closest to a real fire pit among all the products reviewed.
 It’s too perfect to seem like a hand-built fire pit, but it does give off a rougher and more rustic vibe.

 That’s because this fire pit boasts natural stonework on the outside, which to us looks nicer and more natural than the concrete-build propane fire pits we reviewed earlier.
 And while this is a propane fire pit, the included lava rocks should make the flame look more authentic.

 This natural stone fire pit also is fairly inexpensive, as well as has a relatively compact design, which is going to make minimalist people happier about their purchase.

 - Doesn’t have a propane tank compartment.

-If you want something more antique, then the Sunnyblaze Cauldron fire pit may be an excellent option for you.
+If you want something more rustic design, then the Elizabeth Outdoor 32″ Circular fire pit may be an excellent option for you.

 - Easy to move around.

 I already have a fire pit.
 How should I use it for wood deck?